 - Departmental pressures, such as limited staffing and competing health and safety priorities, constrain the ability of building departments to thoroughly review energy code requirements on every project executed.

-The study highlights the role of local governments and regional energy initiatives in increasing the number of sustainability projects installed and increasing the total sustainability value of all projects through PACE and verifying that these savings are occurring through better compliance.
-The following illustration (Error!
-Reference source not found.) outlines how these contributions might reduce the carbon footprint of residential (and commercial) facilities as consumers make informed decisions and have the tools to maximize the sustainability value of each choice.
+The study highlighted the role of local governments and regional energy initiatives in increasing the number of sustainability projects installed and increasing the total sustainability value of all projects through PACE and verifying that these savings are occurring through better compliance.
+The study carefully considered how these contributions might reduce the carbon footprint of residential (and commercial) facilities as consumers make informed decisions and have the tools to maximize the sustainability value of each choice.